 Okay, okay.
 I know Croft is technically a video game character; but, after three films, I’d say she’s earned entry into the ‘movie character club’, wouldn’t you?
 This daring adventurer has stolen more teenage boys’ hearts than treasures in her time thanks to her infamously enticing—yet wholly impractical—combination of tank top, short shorts and ankle-high boots.

-At the very least, the Tomb Raider lead character’s iconic dual pistols somewhat makes up for the paltry amount of protection her outfit provides.
+At the very least, the Tomb Raider lead character’s iconic dual pistols somewhat make up for the paltry amount of protection her outfit provides.
 Still, if it were me fighting all manner of wildlife, mercenaries and supernatural forces, I’d at least want some sleeves.